shakfu/awesome-audio/python-in-music.md

 * [CSound](http://www.csounds.com/) / CsoundAC - Csound is a sound and music synthesis system, providing facilities for composition and performance over a wide range of platforms and for any style of music.
 The Csound orchestra language features over 1200 unit generators (called "opcodes") covering nearly every sound synthesis method and that the user can combine into "instruments" of unlimited complexity and flexibility.
 Csound 5 allows Python code to be called from or directly embedded into Csound orchestras.
 Additionally, the csnd Python extension module wraps the Csound API so that Csound can be embedded into Python applications.
 CsoundAC (for "Csound Algorithmic Composition") is a GUI front end to Csound with Python scripting and a Python module providing tools for the algorithmic generation or manipulation of Csound scores. (http://csound.sourceforge.net/|Csound on Sourceforge); (http://wiki.laptop.org/go/Csound-Python|Csound-Python) and (http://wiki.laptop.org/go/CSound|Csound) (some brief tutorials on the OLPC Wiki)

-* [Csound Routines](https://sourceforge.net/project/showfiles.php?group_id=156455&package_id=202823) - set of routines to manipulate and convert csound files

-* [PMask](http://web.tiscali.it/mupuxeddu/csound/index.html) - Python implementation of CMask, a stochastic event generator for Csound.

 ## MP3 stuff and Metadata editors

 * [eyed3](http://eyed3.nicfit.net/) - eyeD3 is a Python module and program for processing ID3 tags.
 Information about mp3 files (i.e bit rate, sample frequency, play time, etc.) is also provided.
 The formats supported are ID3 v1.0/v1.1 and v2.3/v2.4.

-* [mutagen](http://code.google.com/p/quodlibet/wiki/Development/Mutagen) - Mutagen is a Python module to handle audio metadata.
+* [mutagen](https://github.com/quodlibet/mutagen) - Mutagen is a Python module to handle audio metadata.
 It supports ASF, FLAC, M4A, Monkey's Audio, MP3, Musepack, Ogg FLAC, Ogg Speex, Ogg Theora, Ogg Vorbis, True Audio, WavPack and OptimFROG audio files.
 All versions of ID3v2 are supported, and all standard ID3v2.4 frames are parsed.
 It can read Xing headers to accurately calculate the bitrate and length of MP3s.
 ID3 and APEv2 tags can be edited regardless of audio format.
 It can also manipulate Ogg streams on an individual packet/page level.

 * [ID3.py](http://id3-py.sourceforge.net) - This module allows one to read and manipulate so-called ID3 informational tags on MP3 files through an object-oriented Python interface.